Leonid900/Unity3D-Easy-Documentation/README.md

 I just making some list of super-basic snippets and functions of Unity3D.
 Mostly for myself.

-## Useful Packages and Addons
-* Cinemachine — for TPS camera movement.

 ## Basic Functions <img src="https://cdn.jsdelivr.net/npm/programming-languages-logos/src/csharp/csharp.png" height="24">
 ### Print stuff in console
 You can print stuff in console with Debug.Log function.
 Most basic function.